deepflowio/docs/translate/translated/02-ce-install/03-single-k8s.md

 ## Storage Class

-We recommend using Persistent Volumes to store MySQL and ClickHouse data to avoid unnecessary maintenance cost.
+We recommend using Persistent Volumes to store MySQL and ClickHouse data to avoid unnecessary maintenance costs.
-You can provide the default Storage Class or add `--set global.storageClass=<your storageClass>` parameter to choose the Storage Class to create PVC.
+You can provide a default Storage Class or add the `--set global.storageClass=<your storageClass>` parameter to select a Storage Class for creating PVC.

-[OpenEBS](https://openebs.io/) can be chosen for the creation of PVC:
+Optionally, you can use [OpenEBS](https://openebs.io/) to create PVC:

 ```bash
 kubectl apply -f https://openebs.github.io/charts/openebs-operator.yaml